ea-berlin/lean-site-template/content/homepage/_second_section_text.md

-We will propose a meeting to you to discuss further actions.
+We will contact you back and propose a meeting to get to know you and discuss further actions.